10 BEST Things To Do in Lisbon.. whilst you learn Portuguese!

 7. MUDE – Museu do Design e da Moda

 If you are interested in design, than you need to pay a visit to MUDE (even if you are not!).
-Set in an old bank, it’s an architectural gem with great exhibitions and free!
-Whilst you are in the area, one of the best things to do in Lisbon is to go to the top of Arco da Rua Augusta and then explore Baixa (Lisbon’s downtown) from the river to Avenida da Liberdade.
+Set in an old bank, it’s an architectural gem with great exhibitions and entry is free!
+Whilst you are in the area, one of the best things to do in Lisbon is to go to the top of Arco da Rua Augusta and explore Baixa (Lisbon’s downtown) from the river to Avenida da Liberdade.

 8. Time Out Market Lisbon – Mercado da Ribeira